 Note: Filipino applicants from Philippine high schools in the Middle East are also eligible.

 b.
-How to apply.
+How to apply

 Here are the requirements for foreign applicants:

-- Proof of completion of a high school/secondary school program in their country of residence (must be authenticated by school principal)
+- Proof of completion of a high school/secondary school program in their country of residence (must be authenticated by the school principal)

 - Certified official results of any of the following national or international foreign-administered examinations.
 Here are the minimum required scores that the applicant must obtain for the following exams::